 - Lightweight – Travel underwear is made up of extremely lightweight material, which means less weight in your bag.

 - Great at Home – Even though they’re made for travel, these underwear are so comfortable that they’re great for wearing long after your travels are over (which helps justify their price).
 I know many people who have replaced nearly their entire underwear collection with travel underwear.

 Drawbacks of Travel Underwear

 - The Price – At around $8-$45/pair, travel underwear isn’t cheap.
 Luckily, you only need 2-3 pairs.
 This price does dissuade some people, but experienced travelers constantly rate their travel underwear as their favorite purchase.

 ExOfficio Give-N-Go Travel Underwear

-Exofficio is the undisputed leader in travel underwear and their ‘Give-N-Go’ line of travel underwear is the top choice for many travelers.
+ExOfficio is the undisputed leader in travel underwear and their ‘Give-N-Go’ line of travel underwear is the top choice for many travelers.
 I’ve heard of multiple people who’ve worn these for a week straight without changing them.
 They are made out of synthetic material that dries incredibly quickly and helps prevent odor.

 - ExOfficio Women’s Give-N-Go Bikini Briefs